 Visit the Shell Museum, Piran

 If you want to try something new, drop by Piran’s Shell Museum.
-It’s a short activity, it takes only around an hour because the museum itself is quite small.
-It’s a nice way to pass time in bad weather.
+It’s a short activity; it takes only around an hour because the museum is small.
+It’s a nice way to pass the time in bad weather.
+Address: Tartinijev trg 15 On The First Floor, Piran 6330 Slovenia

 Visit the Skocjan Cave

-Skocjan Caves – if the weather gets rainy by the coast
+Skocjan Caves – If the weather gets rainy by the coast